This article is about various precision issues in WebGL

 Yet another option is to use different shaders if the device only supports

-.
-I mentioned above point lights can be an issue in mediump
+mediump.
+I mentioned above point lights can be an issue in mediump.
+This

 is because point lights, in particular the specular highlight calculation, passes values in world or view space to the fragment shader,